Accordions are web design components that let you show headings while hiding blocks of related content. They are popular but often misused.

 - Another alternative is to use anchor links as a miniature table of contents on your page.

-- Tabs suffer from the many of the same problems as accordions, and they present even more accessibility challenges.
+- Tabs suffer from many of the same problems as accordions, and they present even more accessibility challenges.

 Accordions don’t belong inside of tabs!
 Please see the example below (on the mobile view, you’ll need to scroll to the bottom of the content to see the examples).